umarmf343/vea-2025/INSTALLATION_GUIDE.md

    - Check if domain is whitelisted in Paystack

 ### Getting Help:
-- Check application logs: `pm2 logs vea-portal`
+- Check application logs: `pm2 logs vea-2025-portal`
 - Contact your hosting provider for server-specific issues
 - Ensure all environment variables are correctly set